John Peterson, founder of The Nudge, helps us understand the psychology of how we can stop being lazy & have an awesome weekend!

 - Your brain undervalues any positive prospect that doesn’t have 100% certainty.
 So the 90% chance of an awesome adventure seems less likely

 - Your brain overvalues any negative prospect even if it has low certainty.
 So the 10% chance of a terrible weekend seems even more dreadful.
 Here the negative prospect is relative to your personal baseline, which for most people means avoiding negative outcomes of any kind

 Combining those two tendencies, and Prospect B: Adventurous weekend looks much less inviting, so we laze away the weekend.
 The below diagram explains the two steps visually.

 Are you having an "omg that's totally me" moment?
 Well fortunately, there are easy solutions:

 - Knowing is half the battle.
 Simply knowing that this is how our mind works can help us overcome it

 - Reduce the attractiveness of Prospect A: the lazy weekend.
 Remember that personal baseline you have?
 Instead of setting it around avoiding negative outcomes, set it around avoiding not making the full use of your time.
 In the diagram above, that would shift the personal baseline out to the right (no longer overlapping with "Neutral") so that Prospect A may be partially or fully to the left (and anything to the left is to be avoided!)

 - Increase the certainty of Prospect B: the adventurous weekend.
 Check the traffic.
 Check the weather report.
-Read more protips from Last Minute Gear or get texts from The Nudge.
-Figure out how you’re going to gear up & then rent now.
+Rent camping gear or rent climbing gear or rent snow clothes from Last Minute Gear.
+Get texts from The Nudge.
 Every step you take will make the adventurous option look more like a 100% positive outcome

 - Loop in friends & family.
 This will increase the certainty of Prospect B, but moreover, our innate desires for community & social approval are powerful.
 If everyone else is onboard, you don't want to be the one who backs out